-Stormwater infrastructure on the Ross Complex would be removed, upgraded, modified, or installed new to manage runoff from the VCC and parking areas, including vegetated conveyance basins, and a new stormwater detention and settling pond.
-The new pond would be about 150 feet wide by 300 feet long (1.0 acre), and would be constructed in a grass lawn area south of NE Ross Street and northwest of the Paul D. Johnson Substation.
-Underground piping and catch basins would be installed in underground trenches up to 6 feet deep throughout the VCC and parking lot construction areas.
-The pipes would divert stormwater under NE Ross Street to the new detention pond and to existing underground city stormwater lines.
+At the intersection of NE Ross Street and NE 15th Avenue, an existing vehicle exit-only gate would be permanently closed to all vehicle traffic, and would be redeveloped and replaced with a medium security mini-mesh fence and a pedestrian access gate.
+Existing stormwater infrastructure on the Ross Complex would be removed, upgraded, modified, or installed new to manage runoff from the VCC and parking areas and across the Ross complex, including vegetated conveyance basins, and a new stormwater detention and infiltration pond.
+The new RCSF pond would have variable widths and lengths, but at most would be up to 200 feet wide by up to 300 feet long (about 1.25 acre), and would be constructed in a grass lawn area south of NE Ross Street and northwest of the Paul D. Johnson Substation.
+An existing gravel road would be reconstructed, and a new landing pad would be installed near the location of the new pond, to facilitate the heavy truck, equipment staging, and stable access route to haul offsite about 20,000 cubic yards of excavated materials to create the new pond.